Lapland-UAS-Tequ/tequ-rpi-setup/README.md

 32 GB SD-card is preferable

-Pre-configure your installation by pressing CTRL+SHIFT+X after you select OS in installer.
+Preconfigure your installation by pressing CTRL+SHIFT+X after you select OS in installer.

 - SSH
 - Hostname
 - WiFi
 - Locale settings

-### 2. Boot your RPi with SD-card
+### 2. Booting and configuration

-Shutdown your Raspberry.
-Insert SD-card.
-Plug in keyboard, mouse, display and power cable.

-### 3. Update & configure your system

-Follow wizard appearing to screen after first boot.

-### 4. Configure & enable interfaces
+Insert the SD card in and connect to power.
+Then connect to the RPI via SSH with your preconfigured settings, once connected follow below steps.

 ```
 sudo raspi-config
 ```

-- Enable Serial port (without console)
+- Enable Serial port
-- Enable SSH
 - Enable 1-wire
 - Enable I2C
 - Enable Camera